ArielValdez/tiny-big-islands-of-joris/README.md

   	- [ ] Shadows
    	- [ ] Cascaded shadow maps
 	- [ ] Depth of field (maybe blur far stuff)
-  - [ ] Use the same shader for all things in game

 ## Multiplayer
 - [ ] Aprender a cómo crear multiplayer, basado en buffers, sincronización.